Dynamic Correlation as an Incentive Device: Welfare

 Note that $L$ is compact so that $W^*$ is well-defined.

 \begin{prop*} For any $\gb \in [0,1]$, there is $\gk > 0$ such that for any $\gd \in (0,1)$, $W^* - W(\gd) \ge \gk$. \end{prop*}

-The intuition for \cref{prop:nofb} is identical to its counterpart in \cref{sec:benchmark}: in any CE, in each period on path, client acceptance requires that with positive probability the worker exerts effort, and the worker incurs at least the moral hazard cost when she exerts effort.
-This result implies that in my model, mediation is unable to replicate an unmediated relationship between a long-lived worker and a long-lived client, where a folk theorem would apply \citep{fudenberg1994folk}.
+The intuition here is identical to its counterpart in \cref{sec:benchmark}: in any CE, in each period on path, client acceptance requires that with positive probability the worker exerts effort, in which case he incurs at least the moral hazard cost.
+The proof is relegated to the Supplementary Appendix. \cref{prop:nofb} implies that in my model, despite the power of mediation in exploiting dynamic correlation, mediation does not replicate an unmediated relationship between a long-lived worker and a long-lived client, where a folk theorem would apply \citep{fudenberg1994folk}.

-Unlike the other results above, \cref{prop:nofb} relies on whether or not the firm and the worker evaluate payoff streams with identical discount factors. \cref{prop:nofb} extends if the firm evaluates payoffs across periods with a different discount factor than the worker's and this firm's discount factor is sufficiently high relative to the worker's, because then the firm views rejections as nonnegligible and the worker's effort incentives depend only on his discount factor but not the firm's.
-In contrast, as the firm's discount factor tends to zero relative to the worker's discount factor, the firm's optimal payoff tends to $W^*$ and \cref{prop:nofb} does not hold.
-This is because the firm then effectively cares only about the weighted sum of the worker and the client's period-$0$ payoff, and it can trigger the appropriate randomization at the outset to achieve a payoff close to $W^*$.